Atticus29/pcc_biology_213/syllabus.md

 As you might imagine, we instructors get a ton of emails containing questions that could easily be answered by looking at this document or referring to announcements made online. **As a courtesy to me, please make sure that these information sources have been checked before you email me with logistical questions**.
 I reserve the right to reply with, "see syllabus" or "see announcements".

 ### Photography, video, and audio recording
 Video and audio recording of lectures or class activities is not allowed except under approved circumstances such as for legally-required learning accommodations.
 Photographing, video-, or audio-recording a classmate or instructor without their permission is considered a violation of privacy and is not allowed.
 Photographing biological specimens or lab instrumentation is allowed and encouraged in the context of our learning activities.

 ### Academic Integrity
 Students are expected to be honest and ethical in their academic work.
 Cheating, plagiarism, falsifying, and working with others to cheat are all forms of academic dishonesty.
 This includes submitting work that is identical (or nearly so, based on the judgment of the instructor) to that of another student, even when completed in the context of “group” work.
 Various penalties may be imposed and a fair hearing process is in place.
 Refer to Academic Integrity Policy, which is in the Students’ Rights and Responsibilities Handbook, accessible from the PCC home page under Resources.
 [Code of Student Conduct](www.pcc.edu/about/policy/student-rights/student-rights.pdf#code-of-student-conduct)

+### FERPA
+The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the education records of any student who has ever enrolled at PCC.
+PCC and I as your instructor are committed to treating every student as a respected member of our community of learners.
+If you have any concerns or questions, please come see me.
+If I cannot answer your question, I will help you find answers.

 ### Sanctuary College
 PCC is a sanctuary college.
 For more information, see [www.pcc.edu/resources/undocumented-students/](www.pcc.edu/resources/undocumented-students/).